 Cloud computing is ushering in a new era of technology focused on mobility.
-Enterprises must be prepared to fail fast, learn quickly, and mine their way through the four pillars of the data management life cycle (Data Integration, Data Governance, Data Visualization & Data Science), if they hope to remain competitive in today’s advanced technology ecosystem.
+Enterprises must be prepared to fail fast, learn quickly, and mine their way through the four pillars of the data management life cycle (Data Integration, Data Governance, Data Visualization & Data Science), if they hope to remain competitive in today’s advanced technology ecosystem and survive the inherent pandemic conditions.

-Given the increasing acceleration of emerging technologies, it is apparent that there will be a steep learning curve as enterprises migrate toward the cloud.
-Failing fast is a technique employed by technology teams wherein the objective is to deliver high-quality function by rapidly changing course when a new path doesn’t work.
+COVID-19 has increased the acceleration of emerging technologies, and it is apparent that most enterprises are facing steep learning curves in their efforts to migrate to the cloud.
+However, by following the failing fast technique, a process employed by technology teams to deliver high-quality functionality by rapidly changing course when a new path doesn’t work, is one that helps to ease the risk and encourage development teams to forge ahead.
 Failing fast must be encouraged by enterprise executives and should be integrated in company culture.
 A culture where teams are penalized for taking risks results in slow growth and lower quality output.

 With the introduction of cloud-based platforms businesses now have the agility necessary to keep up with a fail fast methodology.
 Enterprises use less resources on testing new platforms, as they pay only for what they need.
 The cloud is aiding businesses as they transition by reducing the costs and risk associated with traditional IT projects.
 Innovation is not easy, but it is made easier by utilizing the cloud as a resource to scale up and down as testing requires without a large upfront investment.